Subscribe to stay updated

 Christmas designs tend to be flashy and colourful but this isn't the only approach possible.
 You can think of something inspired by minimalism, or even Scandinavian folk!
 There are also some iconic colours that instantly bring Christmas to mind - gold, red or green to name a few.

-Tip: Click here to get 20 tips on packaging design for Christmas.
-You will learn how to perfectly match colours and imbue your designs with a festive spirit.
+Tip: See our range of Christmas-themed packaging design tips and perfectly match colours and imbue your designs with a festive spirit.

 Learn from the best